idkxy/Tamagotchi_Game/README.md

 NOTE FROM LIAM R: I have finished many of the ticked functions without updating github.
 This is because If i break the game I do not wish for it to effect anyone elses code.
 It will be properly uploaded after some more testing.

-Note from Daisy: We need to decide on the depreciation rate for the stats levels over time
+Note from Daisy: We need to decide on the depreciation rate for the stats levels over time and shall i add a variable called coins under pet?